sanchitdilipjain/deploy-grafana-ec2/docs/index.md

    <img src="image/image8.png" class="inline"/>

-   - Now you will move to the default Welcome Grafana page and here we can now add Data Sources, Dashboards, Users or Explore plugins and many more
+   - Now you will move to the default Welcome Grafana page and here we can add Data Sources, Dashboards, Users or Explore plugins and many more

    <img src="image/image9.png" class="inline"/>